cyrilletuzi/angular-async-local-storage/README.md

 ### Interoperability

-For interoperability when mixing this lib with direct usage of native APIs or other libs like `localForage` (which doesn't make sense in most cases), see the [interoperability documentation](https://github.com/cyrilletuzi/angular-async-local-storage/blob/main/docs/INTEROPERABILITY.md).
+For interoperability when mixing this lib with direct usage of native APIs or other libs like `localForage` (which does not make sense in most cases), see the [interoperability documentation](https://github.com/cyrilletuzi/angular-async-local-storage/blob/main/docs/INTEROPERABILITY.md).

 ### Changelog